 The short-tailed albatross is a surface feeder and scavenger, and predominately takes prey by surface-seizing, not diving (U.S. Fish and Wildlife Service, 2008b).
-The probability of a short-tailed albatross being exposed to explosive stressors underwater is extremely low, and the bird would have to dive in close proximity to explosions to experience impacts (see Table 3.9-5).
+The probability of a short-tailed albatross being exposed to explosive stressors underwater is extremely low, and the bird would have to dive in close proximity to explosions to experience impacts (see Table 3.9-3).
 In air, short-tailed albatross exposed to explosions may be subject to lethal or non-lethal injuries (see Table 3.9-3).
 Short-tailed albatross may survive exposure to explosions and associated stressors; however, these individuals could have reduced levels of fitness and reproductive success.
 For individual short-tailed albatross that are exposed to explosions but not injured or killed, responses would likely include startle responses or avoidance behaviors.
-In uninjured individuals, these responses would be short-term; and since short-tailed albatross are transient and geographically wide-ranging, no significant disruptions to their normal behavior would be expected that could create a likelihood of injury.
-The Navy developed mitigation measures for the purpose of avoiding or reducing potential impacts of explosive medium-caliber projectiles on ESA-listed short-tailed albatross in the TMAA.
-Additional information about mitigation for birds is presented in Chapter 5 (Mitigation) of this SEIS/OEIS.
-Although individuals may be impacted, long-term consequences for populations would not be expected.
+In uninjured individuals, these responses would be short-term; and since short-tailed albatross are transient and geographically wide-ranging, no significant disruptions to their normal behavior would be expected.